MartinStoffel/heizoel24mex/README.md

 For the Energy dashboard "*Oil free capacity*" and "*Last order price*" can be used.
 Since oil as such is not supported by the Energy dashboard, the oil free capacity is of device clas GAS.

+If "*Last order price*" is not available, please record your order manually on the app.

 You can install via HACS by adding this repository or manually by copy creating custom_components/heizoel24mex in your config directory and add the files of the respective directory in this repo.

 After that, just add the integration and follow the configuration.